lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 | R2(2.2)  | 2.169  |
 | R3(5.1)  | 5.013 |
 |Sum|8.18|

+Below is the measured voltage drop across each of the resistors.

 | Resistor   | Voltage Drop (V) |
 | -----------| -----------------|